canvaspop/grunt-static-versioning/README.md

 The key is used to organize the files in the config file.
 The same key can be used multiple times to organized multiples files together.

+#### bypass

+Type: `Boolean`
+Default: false

+If set to true, the file will bypass versioning and simply append the given extension.

 ### Usage Examples

 #### Example config